StitchDesign/Stitch/README.md

 2. **CoreML Models**.
 Use any CoreML model, even those that you've trained yourself.
 We've also given you a few models to use that should help get you started.
 3. **iCloud Syncing**.
 All your documents in one place, accross all devices.
 In the future this should also buy us live updating of projects as your change them accross devices.
 Also collaboration support, much like you're used to in apps like Freefrom, built on exactly the same APIs.

-## Helping Test
+## Community

-Want to help test it?
-[Email us](mailto:bricks.muzzle_0t@icloud.com) to get on the TestFlight.
-We're also just starting to head over to [Campsite](https://app.campsite.co/stitch/posts) to discuss progress and share prototypes.
+We're just starting our [Campsite](https://app.campsite.co/stitch/posts) to discuss progress and share prototypes.
 Join us, help us improve with ideas and code.

 ## Who We Are